Prices and information updated 09/2024

 • Aquarium

-• Trolley Pass
+• Trolley ($3 per ride)

 Riding it later in the day was awesome because there were fewer people.
-We could finally hear the tour guide as she read the facts about the islands.
+We could finally hear the tour guide as she read the facts about the islands!

 What to Expect at the Cave of the Winds

-It’s the best place to FEEL the falls.
+It’s the best way to FEEL the falls.
 Expect awesomeness!
 It’s windy and slick.
 It’s hard to see because of the spraying water, and it’s loud because of the roaring water, so little children might be a little scared.
-Remember to walk slowly so you don’t slip!

-Near the end of your walk, you’ll see the “Hurricane Deck” which is where the winds are strongest on the trail.
+Near the end of your walk, you’ll see the “Hurricane Deck”, which is where the winds are strongest on the trail.
 It replicates the winds of a hurricane.

-Get a video here; it is a special experience.
-I wish we had brought our Go-Pro.
 The yellow poncho didn’t do much for people if they didn’t tie their hoods tight and then hold onto them during the walk.
 It is where you’ll get most wet during your time at Niagara Falls (mostly my face and feet).

 What to Expect at the Maid of the Mist

 You’ll pass onto the observation deck, which was one of my favorite views of the falls.
 It is a very tall building in the middle of the park.
+The fee for the observation deck is included in the price of your MOTM ticket, or you can pay $1.25 to see the view without the boat ride.

 You’ll take the elevator down, about 200 feet, to the boarding deck of the ride.
 Then you’ll pass through a room where they hand you a poncho–the famous blue ponchos!

-If you can, try to get to an edge, preferably the top, and try to face the dock when boarding (that side definitely has the best view).
 Know that because everyone wants to see the falls, you’ll be squished and people don’t care that your body is there.
 They’ll stick their hands and elbows anywhere to get their phone out to take a good picture.
-Besides that, it was my favorite part of the park, and it was just a stunning view.

 Niagara Falls Myth Busters